security-notes/infobyte-faraday-wiki/Docker-Installation-Professional-and-Corporate.md

 #### Web UI

-Once Faraday Server is running you'll need to obtain the container's IP address.
+Once Faraday Server is running you'll have to obtain the container's IP address.
 For this, run:

 ```
     $ docker inspect $(docker ps -lq) | grep \"IPAddress